mattermost/mattermost-developer-documentation/site/content/integrate/webhooks/incoming/_index.md

 ![image](incoming_webhooks_create_simple.png)

-1. First, go to **Product menu > Integrations > Incoming Webhook**.
+1. In Mattermost, go to **Product menu > Integrations > Incoming Webhook**.
-    - If you don't have the **Integrations** option in your Main Menu, incoming webhooks may not be enabled on your Mattermost server or may be disabled for non-admins.
+    - If you don't have the **Integrations** option, incoming webhooks may not be enabled on your Mattermost server or may be disabled for non-admins.
 They can be enabled by a System Admin from **System Console > Integrations > Integration Management**.
-Then continue with the steps below.
+Once incoming webhooks are enabled, continue with the steps below.
-2. Select **Add Incoming Webhook** and add name and description for the webhook.
+2. Select **Add Incoming Webhook** and add a name and description for the webhook.
 The description can be up to 500 characters.
 3. Select the channel to receive webhook payloads, then select **Add** to create the webhook.

 You will end up with a webhook endpoint that looks like so: